echelonagents/promptengineering-guide/docs/01_natural_language_processing.md

 - clustering and semantic retrieval
 - evaluation metrics for NLP pipelines
 - machine learning with NLP features
-- a hands-on practical exercise
+- a hands-on practical exercise: semantic search engine

 ## 1. Fundamental Theory and Concepts of NLP